scds/ArcGIS-Pro/preparation.md

 ## 1. Create an ArcGIS account
 Navigate to the [ArcGIS Software Request form](https://mcmaster-ca.libwizard.com/f/arcgis) and sign up for an account if you don't already have one.

+{: .warning }
+> You must be a current McMaster student, faculty, or staff member to request an account using the above form.
+> Use of the software is restricted to teaching, learning, and scholarly research at McMaster.

 ## 2. Download the project file
 Download the [ArcGIS Project Package file](https://mcmasteru365-my.sharepoint.com/:f:/g/personal/homuthc_mcmaster_ca/EuSoB-Dk4MdHgohGV_OKQbcBsBA4W3U7JVq7sb7fuaO0Tg?e=9oWgqw) that's been created for the purpose of this workshop.

 ## 3. Install the software
 This hands-on workshop uses ArcGIS Pro.
 Please download and install the software in advance of the workshop to be able to participate in it to the fullest extent.

-{: .warning }
-> Please note, you must be a current McMaster student, faculty, or staff member to request a McMaster ArcGIS account.

 ### Windows Installation
 <!-- Usually, linking to an installation guide on the official website of the software is enough, no need to explain how to install. -->